borg286/sevtech/README.md

 * When facing the urghast you might want to replace the pressure plate near the ghast buster traps with a lever so that it activates when you want it not by accident.

 * Twilight Forest chest loot can contain tools with enchantments such as Excavation and Silk touch

+* You can mine the glass from the snow queen's biome and craft the shards into glass, helpful for liquid hoppers.

 * The Hydra is a fierce foe who may break your grave.
 The easiest way to kill it is to break cobble into stones, and throw them nonstop at the Hydra's open mouths.
 Bonus damage for hitting the incoming fireballs back into the beast.